GEWIS/supremumweb/README.md

 3. Create the image.
 - [Linux]: ```sudo docker build . -t supremum.docker-registry.gewis.nl/site:v{tag}```,
 where you replace `{tag}` with the version number of your image.
-- [Windows]: this command is not known.
-We advise you to use WSL and use the above command.
+- [Windows]: the command above can de executed as long as you have Docker Desktop installed, running on WSL
 4. Push the image to the GEWIS server.
 - [Linux]: ```sudo docker push supremum.docker-registry.gewis.nl/site:v{tag}```
-- [Windows]: this command is not known.
-We advise you to use WSL and use the above command.
+- [Windows]: the command above can de executed as long as you have Docker Desktop installed, running on WSL

 It might be that (during the first time) you are asked for your credentials in order to push to the GEWIS server.
 We advise you to have a look at the Docker documentation on this process and login with your `docker.gewis.nl` credentials.